IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 #Use Local Hyperledger Network:

 ### Creating a Local Hyperledger Network
-There is a convenient docker-compose script that will get you a network very quickly.
+Use the published fabric docker images and docker-compose script to get a local network quickly.

-1. Follow the docker compose [Setup Instructions](https://github.com/IBM-Blockchain/connectathon).
+1. Follow the Fabric v1.0 [Hackfest setup instructions](http://hyperledger-fabric.readthedocs.io/en/latest/gettingstarted).

 ### Finished
 The network is all setup, right?
+So if you followed the Hackfest instructions exactly then your orderer will be batching new blocks every 10 seconds.
+This is a litttttle long for our application, and may give you unexpected behavior.
+Basicaly if you move a marble the trade will take 10 seconds to settle.
+The **UI may redraw the marble back in its original position**, and then jump to a correct position after some time.
+This is normal and is because of a the long batch time.
+Please be patient while we think of a better visual way handle and represent these long pauses.

 Next we need to **pass the location of our peer to our marbles application**.
 This is done by editing the `/config/mycreds.json` file.